Howard-GitHub/PostItNoteToDoList/README.md

 - Click on the plus button to create a section
 - Click on the trash button for the sections to become deletable when you click on a section
 - Click on the "Back" button on the top left to exit the delete mode
+- Click on a section to enter that section

 #### For inside a section:
 - Click on the "Edit" button on the top right to edit a section